tomwassenberg/certbot-ocsp-fetcher/README.md

 hook, since the path to Certbot and the certificate is inferred from the call that Certbot makes.

-In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx.
-Be sure to use the `ssl_stapling_file` directive in the OCSP directives in the nginx configuration of the website, so e.g.
+Be sure to use the `ssl_stapling_file` directive in the OCSP directives in the nginx configuration of the website, so e.g. `ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.
-`ssl_stapling_file /etc/nginx/ocsp-cache/example.com.der;`.

  [Certbot]: ../../../certbot/certbot
  [#812]: https://trac.nginx.org/nginx/ticket/812
+ [Mozilla's SSL Configuration Generator]: https://mozilla.github.io/server-side-tls/ssl-config-generator/
  [OCSP Must-Staple]: https://scotthelme.co.uk/ocsp-must-staple/
  [not saved]: https://github.com/certbot/certbot/issues/3394